-Canon 60D versus Nikon D1
+Canon 60D vs Nikon D1

-The Canon EOS 60D and the Nikon D1 are two digital cameras that were officially introduced, respectively, in August 2010 and June 1999.
+The Canon EOS 60D and the Nikon D1 are two digital cameras that were revealed to the public, respectively, in August 2010 and June 1999.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 2.6 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 2.6 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D1 is considerably larger (56 percent) than the Canon 60D.
 Moreover, the D1 is substantially heavier (46 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (60D) and the Nikon Lens Catalog (D1).